The Environmental Monitoring & Conservation Modelling Team

 Ali started to work with me as a Master student, exploring processes shaping cheetah population dynamics in the Serengeti.
-She then started her PhD in October 2009, and her project now focuses on modelling the dynamics of translocated population, exploring how translocations can be used as a conservation tool to mitigate the impact of climate change on biodiversity.
-Her study species is the New Zealand endemic hihi (Notiomystis cincta) which, in the last 30 years, has been reintroduced to several islands and monitored consistently.
-Ali's project is funded by AXA.
+She then went on doing a PhD (2009-2012), with a project focusing on modelling the dynamics of translocated populations.
+Her study species was the New Zealand endemic hihi (Notiomystis cincta) which, in the last 30 years, has been reintroduced to several islands and monitored consistently.
+Ali's PhD project was funded by AXA.
+She now works on the use of remote sensing to assess the natural capital .

 Caitlin's PhD research investigates the drivers and processes of environmental change in a dryland riparian ecosystem: the ephemeral Swakop River in Namibia.
 More precisely, she is investigating how groundwater availability and the invasion of a non-native tree species (Prosopis glandulosa) influence native woody vegetation, and the associated impacts on wildlife.
 Caitlin started her PhD in October 2009.